DVidal1205/obsidian-vault/Deitara/DM View/Sessions/Session 2.md

 After the party has taken a significant beating a smaller tree will have sprouted up in the time the fighting has occurred.
 It will open, and a voice will shout from within: "HURRY AND GET IN IF YOU WANT TO LEAVE THIS PLACE ALIVE."

 The group on the other side of the tree will be a group of elder druids who have been aware of Umbra and the New Dawn since its conception, and with the help of the party, will try to disrupt the New Dawn next session.

+## Confrontation
+After the party is being chased by Asilnor, the following disasters will occur.
+- He will turn it to pitch black nighttime
+- Brundar will point spotlights at the party
+- Jorun will make it start to rain
+- Miriel will send a herd of crows above the party, and cast skywrite for their names.
+- The IDs will begin glowing.
+Slightly
+- The people nearby will try to stop them

+The party will run themselves into a corner, with tall buildings on the left and right of them.
+Asilnor will stand them down, and people will watch from the balconies.

+### Assault
+- Asilnor will rip off Evie's right horn, and stab Ravi's left eye.
+- Alice will notice a tree trying to grow, and feel the need to foster it.
+- Mortem will tell Evie what is in the book, and that she must take her own life to step towards the domain of Death.

+### Asilnor, Vestige of the Cosmos
+AC 18, 100 HP, 40 ft.
+**Saving Throws** Dex +7, Wis +6, Cha +9 **Skills** Arcana +6, Perception +6 **Damage Resistances** radiant; bludgeoning, piercing, and slashing from nonmagical attacks **Senses** darkvision 60 ft., passive Perception 16 **Languages** Common, Elvish, Celestial **Challenge** 8 (3,900 XP)

+Abilities
+- Misty Step from Astral Elf
+- Radiant Flame
+- Moon Beam

+Weapons
+- Sun Sword 1d12 + 6 fire damage, +10 to hit
+- Moon Shield DC18 Strength or Prone/Flung 20 feet
+- Sun Punch - Blinded
+- Moon Punch - Exhaustion Point